shawwn/jojo/README.md

 ------

-- A programming language in postfix notation !

-- Tis dynamic and object oriented, aiming to script C++.
+- A dynamic and object oriented programming language, aiming to script C++.

 ------